 Find the center of the bottom line of the rectangle, and draw a line down extending 1/3 of the inseam length.

 Next measure from the corner of the rectangle to the center, and divide that measurement by 4.
 Measure out from one side of the rectangle that amount.
-On the other side measure out the amount listed in the image below.
+So for example, if your rectangle was 24 inches wide, from corner to center is 12 inches, and 12 / 4 = 3 inches.
+You’d draw out 3 inches on the front.
+On the other side, which is the back, measure out the amount listed in the image below.
 Label the front and back of the pattern as shown below.

 On the front corner, draw a 1 inch line at 45 degrees.
 On the back corner, draw a line that extends 2 inches at 45 degrees.